MobMonRob/DSL4GeometricAlgebra/annotation-processing/README.md

 # Common
 For more usage examples, see [DSL4GeometricAlgebra-Test](../DSL4GeometricAlgebra-Test/).

-The [@CGA annotation](#cgaarbitrary-cga-code) generates a wrapper to invoke the provided cga code with the interface that the annotated method defines. \
+- The [@CGA annotation](#cgaarbitrary-cga-code) generates a wrapper to invoke the provided cga code with the interface that the annotated method defines.
+Only a valid function body is allowed as parameter, but not entire function definitions.
-The [@CGAPATH annotation](#cgapath-annotation) generates a wrapper to invoke the cga code within the provided .ocga file with the interface that the annotated method defines.
+- The [@CGAPATH annotation](#cgapath-annotation) generates a wrapper to invoke the cga code within the provided .ocga file with the interface that the annotated method defines.
+Arbitrary valid CGA code is allowed within these files.

 ### Usage